Fewer travelers head east – that’s why you should.

 Option #2: Romania: Transfagarasan Highway

 Bucharest is a rough and ready capital that will still provide plenty to distract and entertain you.
 But for me, Romania is a country of rolling green hills, famers on horseback, dark grey clouds and mercifully warm temperatures.
-Considered one of the best road trips in the world, rent a car and take it carefully over the Transafgarasan Highway for incredible views and, of course, a climb up the steep stairs to Vlad the Impaler’s vertiginous castle (Bran Castle).
+Considered one of the best road trips in the world, rent a car and take it carefully over the Transafgarasan Highway (or sit back and relax with a day tour) for incredible views and, of course, a climb up the steep stairs to Vlad the Impaler’s vertiginous castle (Bran Castle).

 Option #3: Croatia: Dubrovnik

 Go ahead, be a tourist, give yourself a treat.
-Famous as the filming location for much of Game of Thrones, this seaside city will be sure to rack up the Instagram likes.
+Famous as the filming location for much of Game of Thrones (with you can visit on dedicated tours), this seaside city will be sure to rack up the Instagram likes.
 Don’t want to get caught up in the tourist crowd?
 Croatia’s warm and picturesque Mediterranean coast can also be experienced from cities like Split, which also boast fresh seafood and, of course, cheap local beer sold in gigantic plastic bottles. Živjeli!

 Congratulations, you’ve traveled 2600 kilometers from Tallinn (more if you took in Prague and Lviv), and you’ve made it Bulgaria!
-Here you will truly feel yourself in Eastern Europe as the city’s many monuments memorializing communist horrors attest.
+Here you will truly feel yourself in Eastern Europe as the city’s many monuments memorializing communist horrors attest (best explained by a local guide).
 Sofia is most notable for its clash of influences, the Cyrillic writing system and Orthodox religion from Russia – see the Alexander Nevsky Cathedral – merge with an Ottoman infusion from Turkey, just over the border.
 It’s truly a city on the frontier.
 And if you choose to push on and take that overnight bus to Istanbul, then the adventure only continues.

 How much does a trip to Eastern Europe cost?